Woollahra Council exhibited a planning proposal in relation to Dunara Reserve, Point Piper (the site).

 The land is a public reserve under the LG Act.
 Should the reclassification proceed, it is intended that under Section 30(1) of the LG Act the local environmental plan will include a provision to the effect that the land will cease to be a public reserve on the commencement of the plan.

 As this matter relates to the reclassification of public land, Council did not seek authorisation to use its delegation under section 59 of the Environmental Planning and Assessment Act 1979 from the Department of Planning and Environment to approve the LEP.
 This step will be undertaken by the Minister for Planning.

-Public exhibition of the planning proposal is from Wednesday 9 August 2017 to Friday 8 September 2017.
+Public exhibition of the planning proposal was held from Wednesday 9 August 2017 to Friday 8 September 2017.
 The planning proposal and supplementary material is provided below.